ankit-7050/Amazon_sales_analysis/README.md

 6. Cosmetics is highest in contribute of revenue and Profits.
 7. There are offline and online sales channel.
-8. Offline Sales Chann
-9. There are 4 unique Order Priority H ,C L,M.
+8. There are 4 unique Order Priority H ,C L,M.
-10. There is H is highest Order priorty and offline channel contribution.
+9. There is H is highest Order priorty and offline channel contribution.
   ![3](https://github.com/ankit-7050/Amazon_sales_analysis/assets/132135405/1e664476-88d7-4870-a895-87985984f6b1)

-11. The Gambia is the top selling country.
+10. The Gambia is the top selling country.
-12. Suob Saharan is the top selling region.
+11. Suob Saharan is the top selling region.
     ![4](https://github.com/ankit-7050/Amazon_sales_analysis/assets/132135405/21a106a8-1507-4cb4-bad5-ffd0d22204fc)